 Explore for yourself

-Before exploring the anus with a partner, it's not a bad idea to explore on your own.
-You should start with anal fingering and anal training before moving on to games.
-An anal training program will slowly accustom your anus to penetration.
+Before you explore the anus with a partner, it's not a bad idea to explore on your own.
+You should start with anal fingering and anal training before moving on to toys.
+An anal training program will slowly get your anus used to penetration.
 This reduces the risk of injury while increasing your pleasure.

-Here's a quick breakdown of the steps to follow:
+Here is a quick breakdown of the steps you need to follow:

 Insert the lubricated tip of your finger into the opening of your anus.
 Press and hold for five seconds.
-Then press up and hold for five seconds.
+Then press upwards and hold for five seconds.
 Repeat four or five times.

-Insert the greased end of your finger up to the first joint.
-You will feel a muscle contract around your finger – this is your external sphincter.
+Insert your lubricated fingertip up to the first knuckle.
+You will feel a muscle contract around your finger - this is your external sphincter.
 With your finger still in place, stand up as if you were using the toilet.
-You will feel the external clamp release.
+You will feel the release of the external sphincter.

 Now slowly insert more of your finger into your anal canal.
-You will feel a twitch in the finger.
-This is the inner clamp.
-You can't force your internal sphincter to relax, but there is a special breathing technique that can help.
+You will feel a contraction in the finger.
+This is the internal clamp.
+You can't force your internal sphincter to relax, but there is a special breathing technique that can help you.
 Inhale deeply through your mouth for two seconds, taking in as much air as possible.
-Then exhale slowly through your nose, counting to five seconds as you do.
+Then exhale slowly through your nose, counting up to five seconds as you do.
 Repeat this five to ten times.

 You can follow steps one, two and three again, but this time with your index and middle finger together.
-Once you reach stage three and can slide both fingers into your anal canal, you can curl your fingers and move your fingers back and forth to help the inner sphincter muscles relax and stretch.
-Reminder: If you feel pain or notice bleeding, stop immediately.
-It may take days or even weeks to go through the above steps and that's okay.
+Once you get to step three and can slide both fingers into your anal canal, you can curl your fingers and move your fingers back and forth to help the internal sphincter muscles relax and stretch.
+Reminder: if you feel pain or notice bleeding, stop immediately.
+It may take days or even weeks to go through the steps above and that's okay.

 Take it at your own pace.
-Once your anus gets used to your fingers, you can move on to an anal vibrator.
+Once your anus is familiar with your fingers, you can move on to an anal vibrator.
 Just remember that anything inserted from behind should have an inflatable base.
-It is best to only use sex toys that are labeled for anal use, such as anal vibrators.
+It's best to only use sex toys that are labeled for anal use, such as anal vibrators.

 Practice your breathing

-As mentioned in the previous step, breathing can help your internal sphincter relax.
+As mentioned in the previous step, breathing can help your internal sphincter to relax.
 This is helpful, especially if you often feel pain or discomfort during penetration.
-When you are nervous or expect pain, your muscles tend to tense up.
+When you are nervous or expecting pain, your muscles tend to tense.
 This only makes the pain and discomfort worse.
 One way to avoid this involuntary stretching is with deliberate, measured breathing.
-You can follow the breathing technique we mentioned earlier if you are looking for something simple.
+You can follow the breathing technique mentioned earlier if you're looking for something simple.

-Then exhale slowly through your nose to the count of five.
+Then exhale slowly through your nose to count to five.
 You can also incorporate other breathing techniques or patterns.
 It's all about finding something that's comfortable for you.
 So don't be afraid to try variations of the above pattern.
-Start slow Even if you've had anal sex before or practiced anal training, you should start slow every time.
+Start slowly Even if you've had anal sex before or practiced anal training, you should start slowly every time.

-What does this look like?
-Start with lots of foreplay.
+What does that look like?; Start with lots of foreplay.
 This will get you into the mental and physical mindset required for physical intimacy.
-You should also start with anal play as opposed to full insertion.
+You should also start with anal play as opposed to full introduction.
 This means using your fingers, your partner's fingers or sex toys to prepare your anus for the main job.
 If you feel discomfort or pain at any point, go back to the previous step.
-Then you can try again with more lube, but if the discomfort persists, consider further anal training.
+Then you can try again with more lube, but if the discomfort continues, consider that further anal training is needed.

 Communicate openly

 An act like anal sex requires trust and constant communication.
-You need to feel comfortable communicating when you're in pain, and you should encourage your partner to do the same.
+You need to feel comfortable communicating when you are in pain and you should encourage your partner to do the same.
 Communication does not have to be extensive.
-Things as simple as… This is not right.
-Can you add more oil?
+Things are as simple as that...
+That's not right.
+Can you add more lubricant?
 We need to slow down.
-Let's try [this] right now. … it should work.
-If you don't feel comfortable communicating with your partner, or if you don't trust your partner to stop when you ask them to, then don't have anal sex with them.
-You should also reevaluate the entire relationship at that point, but that's another topic.
+Let's try [this] right now. ...should work.
+If you don't feel comfortable communicating with your partner or if you don't trust your partner to stop when you ask, then don't have anal sex with them.
+You should also re-evaluate the entire relationship at that point, but that's another issue.

-Follow the steps as originally described, but continue to increase the length and girth of the toys you use.
+Follow the steps as described initially, but continue to increase the length and girth of the toys you use.
 Just remember to only use toys with an inflatable base.
 Once you reach a point where insertion is uncomfortable, it's best to stop.
 You don't want to get to a point where pain occurs, so discomfort is the precursor.
-This does not mean that this will always be your limit.
-With practice and continuous anal training, you can get bigger and rounder toys and penises.
-Conclusion There are many misconceptions about anal sex.
+That doesn't mean that this will always be your limit.
+With practice and constant anal training, you can get bigger and more circumferential toys and penises. conclusion There are a lot of misconceptions about anal sex.

 A common misconception is that anal sex is painful most of the time.
 The good news is that anal sex doesn't have to be painful.
 There are many things you can do to prepare yourself and your partner beforehand.